RkNjeru/SQL_Lessons/README.md

 # SQL_Lessons
-introduction to sql for humans
+introduction to sql with friends